 Trick question!
 You can’t treat EMF sensitivity.

-The best way to lessen or eliminate the symptoms you might be experiencing from EMF exposure is to reduce your interaction with them.
+The best way to lessen or eliminate the symptoms from EMF exposure is to reduce your interaction with them.
 And the good news is there are plenty of easy ways to do just that despite feeling like EMFs are everywhere.

 One of the most effective mitigators is nature.
 Spending time outdoors can have profound effects on both your physical and mental health and offers the opportunity to take a break from technology—which has immediate benefits, as you’ll notice.”